Petschko/dhl-php-sdk/README.md

 - [cedricziel](https://github.com/cedricziel) - For turning this Project into a [Composer](https://getcomposer.org/)-Package
 - [Dakror](https://github.com/Dakror) - For the `ProductInfo`-Class
 - [octlabs](https://github.com/octlabs) - For adding some missing Documentation
+- [OliverTempel](https://github.com/OliverTempel) - For adding label-types in Version 3
 - [Petschko](https://github.com/Petschko) - Initially created this Project and decided to share it for free
 - [tobias-redmann](https://github.com/tobias-redmann) - For the `setFullStreet` method and the PHP-DHL-Example-Project for Version 1 _(This helped a lot to understand how the API works)_
+- [Tune389](https://github.com/Tune389) - For fixing the `updateShipmentOrder` for API-Version 2

 ## Donate